 E.g., When Sattva is dominant, it causes the evolution of thoughts of the mind.
-In the same way, the enhanced Tamas triggers off the evolution of sensation, and the Rajas affect other actions of evolutes.
+In the same way, the enhanced Tamas trigger the evolution of sensation, and the Rajas affect other actions of evolutes.
 Such an evolution of Prakriti spearheads the pleasure and manifestation of Purusha.
 There are 23 distinct evolutes of Prakriti, which are as follows:

 - Intellect (Buddhi), ego (Ahamkara), and Mind (Manas)